epfl-ada/ada-2021-project-rapid-lemons/README.md

 # Project proposal
-Statistical analysis on gender bias and occupation of the speakers, thematic analysis based on title of articles
+Study on gender bias and occupation of the speakers, thematic analysis based on title of articles

 ## Abstract